BA (Hons) Accounting and Finance

 Through the simulations, you will experience the dynamic and exciting environment of real-time trading in the classroom.
-You will learn and experience firsthand the complex strategies associated with buying and selling, understand the volatility and fluctuations of the market and the uncertainty of risk.
+You will learn and experience first hand the complex strategies associated with buying and selling, understand the volatility and fluctuations of the market and the uncertainty of risk.

 You will be able to assess your individual performance and compete against fellow students.
 This will give you a range of skills and tools to take into the workplace, ready for a successful career.

 Many of our staff are professionally qualified accountants and financial planning professionals who have a wealth of experience in teaching accounting and finance at all levels, including preparation for the examinations of professional accounting bodies.
-Many of our accounting lecturers are members of our Business Accountability and Responsibility Centre (BARC).

 AAT Level 3 for 1st year entry or AAT level 4 for direct 2nd year entry onto the degree

-Pass the Advanced Welsh Baccalaureate Diploma with Grade C/D in the Skills Challenge Certificate and BC - CD at A Level (this is equivalent to 104-80 UCAS tariff points).
+Pass the Advanced Welsh Baccalaureate Diploma with Grade B/C in the Skills Challenge Certificate and BB - BC at A Level (this is equivalent to 112 UCAS tariff points).

-BTEC Extended Diploma Distinction Merit Merit - Merit Merit Pass (this is equivalent to 112-80 UCAS tariff points).
+BTEC Extended Diploma Distinction Merit Merit (this is equivalent to 112 UCAS tariff points).

-GCSEs: The University normally requires a minimum 5 GCSEs including Mathematics and English at Grade C or above, or their equivalent but consideration is given to individual circumstances
+GCSEs: The University normally requires a minimum 5 GCSEs including Mathematics/Numeracy and English at Grade C or Grade 4 or above, or their equivalent, but consideration is given to individual circumstances